‘The Odd Couple’ at Thunder Bay Theatre pushes some conventions

 ALPENA, Mich.–Neil Simon’s The Odd Couple is one of the most performed and adapted plays in the world, and for good reason.
 The writing is pitch perfect, even if the story is oh-so-familiar by now.
 And theaters know that if they put it on, the people will come.
 Like baseball in summer, the people will surely come.

-The trick with this play is delivering if the director has not cast age-appropriate actors, which, in the Simon play as written, are in their 40s.
+The trick with this play is delivering if the directors has not cast age-appropriate actors, which, in the Simon play as written, are in their 40s.
 In this new Thunder Bay Theatre production, the actors all seem to be in their 20s.
 Why does age matter?
 The story is about two friends who are divorced (Oscar) and divorcing (Felix) and a group of marriage-weary poker players–a cop (Murray), an accountant (Roy), a poker-loving sharpie (Speed) and a nerd (Vinnie).
 Set in the mid 1960s, the friends’ humor and demeanor is crusty and sarcastic.
 Tough to pull off “crusty” if you were born while Bill Clinton was President.
 Though Simon also wrote a version for a female cast too, it always seems a smidge off when high school or college-age actors play it.

 That said, the ensemble who come together in this production do very solid work on the Simon classic.
 Christopher Berghoff as Oscar plays the role of the unkempt ring leader, a big-time New York sportswriter, with a good amount of sloppy suave.
 Corey C Moore plays the clean-freak, sentimental romantic, love-lorn Felix with anxiety as long as his lanky frame.
 Mr. Moore is African-American, which, at first, is a bit jarring as I have never seen the Oscar and Felix couple played inter-racially.
 But the two actors find their comic chemistry and it quickly feels all of a piece.